awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 ### Invalid Assume Role<a name="automation-trbl-ar"></a>

-When you execute an Automation, an assume role is either provided in the document or passed as a parameter value for the document\.
+When you run an Automation, an assume role is either provided in the document or passed as a parameter value for the document\.
 Different types of errors can occur if the assume role is not specified or configured properly\.

 **Malformed Assume Role**
 **Error message**: `The format of the supplied assume role ARN is invalid.` The assume role is improperly formatted\.
 To resolve this issue, verify that a valid assume role is specified in your Automation document or as a runtime parameter when executing the Automation\.